AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/results.rst

     ``postcure-postequilibration-density.png``

-Note that the final equilibrated density is ..., quite a bit higher than the density of liquid styrene at 10 bar from the densification simulations.
+Note that the final equilibrated density is about 940 kg/m^3, quite a bit higher than the density of about 800 kb/m^3 liquid styrene at 10 bar and 300 K from the densification simulations.